sesteva/react-shared-components/README.md

+# Warning

+This is a WIP being tested and developed only on Android and Browsers. iOS will be part of the scope soon...

 # react-sharing-components

 The concept executed is 99.9% inspired and based on [Sharing components between React and React Native](https://medium.com/@aakashns/sharing-components-between-react-and-react-native-f6ce3713658a) and [A mobile, desktop and website App with the same code](http://blog.benoitvallon.com/projects/a-mobile-desktop-and-website-app-with-the-same-code/)